firelit/phpdeploy/readme.md

 ```

 ## Notes
-Uses git, thus git must be installed on the server.
+Uses Git, thus Git must be installed on the server.
 It is also beneficial to have setup deployment keys on the repository so that a github/ssh login is not required when cloning.
 Alternatively, you may be able to use [SSH agent forwarding](https://help.github.com/articles/using-ssh-agent-forwarding) with this script, but it has not been tested.

 When cloning a repo for deployment a shallow clone is made.
 This increases speed because very little history is being copied with the repo.
 This is appropriate for most uses.
 It also means that you shouldn't treat it like a normal repo.
-If you make changes to the repo and want to share, you'll have to do so as a patch instead of a normal git push.
+If you make changes to the repo and want to share, you'll have to do so as a patch instead of a normal Git push.

 ### License